 And that’s wonderful.
 But it doesn’t make any game out of RPG Maker ‘Japanese’ merely because it has random encounters and anime portraits.

-The JRPG definition that acknowledges Japanese developers and their output as Japanese in origin simply works better in 99% of cases.
+The JRPG definition that acknowledges Japanese developers and their output as Japanese in origin just works better in 99% of cases.

 A Better Understanding of the ‘JRPG’ Meaning